razerofficial/Unity_SampleApp/README.md

 ## About ##

-The `Unity Sample App` is a C# sample project that shows the animations from the [Chroma Animation Guide](http://chroma.razer.com/ChromaGuide/).
+The [Scene_SampleApp.unity](Assets/Scenes/Scene_SampleApp.unity) scene shows the sample animations from the [Chroma Animation Guide](http://chroma.razer.com/ChromaGuide/).

 **Screenshot:**

 ![image_1](/images/image_1.png)

+The [Scene_SampleGameLoop.unity](Assets/Scenes/Scene_SampleGameLoop.unity) is a sample scene that shows how to dynamically set color effects directly through the API and while also playing several animations at the same time using various blending operations.
+This sample shows how to do Chroma effects without using premade Chroma animations.

+The [Scene_GameSample.unity](Assets/Scenes/Scene_GameSample.unity) is a template scene intended to work with the automated [Chroma Design Converter](https://github.com/razerofficial/ChromaDesignConverter) for quickly porting sample effects from HTML5 to Unity.

 <a name="api"></a>